- Capacity Strengthening

 All young people have the right to a healthy sexual life.
 To make this happen, it is vital that young people stand up for their rights.
-CHOICE not only practices youth-led advocacy itself but also seeks to strengthen the capacities of young people worldwide in order to engage successfully in advocacy on Sexual and Reproductive Health and Rights (SRHR).
+CHOICE not only practices youth-led advocacy itself but also seeks to strengthen and support the capacities of young people worldwide in order to engage successfully in advocacy on Sexual and Reproductive Health and Rights (SRHR).
 In addition to young people, CHOICE also provides capacity strengthening for our adult partners and stakeholders on how to stimulate and ensure meaningful youth participation, youth-led advocacy, young people’s SRHR, and productive youth-adult partnerships.

 CHOICE employs several capacity strengthening strategies: developing and facilitating trainings on key topics, developing youth-friendly resources and tools, learning-by-doing, mentoring, linking and learning, and the take-two principle.